ball pit.jpg

 Beginner Novice

-Pre-requisite: Dogs must be at least 6 months old and able to sit, down, come when called, have a short stay, walk on a loose leash and should haven taken a beginner obedience class.
+Pre-requisite: Dogs must be at least 6 months old and able to sit, down, come when called, have a short stay, walk on a loose leash and should have taken a beginner obedience class.
 This class uses positive reinforcement to teach the skills to compete in Beginner Novice: heel on leash, figure 8, sit/down/stay, recall with fronts, and sit for exam.
 Focus is on competitive obedience, but non-competitive handlers who want to improve their skills are welcome.
 Focus on building engagement through rewards and praise.
 Bring LOTS of high-value soft treats.

-WED 7:45 - 8:15 pm Instructor: Stacie Coates Limit 6
+MON 5:30 - 6:00 pm Instructor: Vicki Bowerman Limit 6

-FRI 10:00 - 10:45 am Instructor: Margo Maidlow Limit 6 FULL
+FRI 10:00 - 10:45 am Instructor: Margo Maidlow Limit 10

-FRI 11:00 - 11:45 am Instructor: Margo Maidlow Limit 6 FULL
+MON 11:00 - 11:45 am Instructor: Patty Crick Limit 6

 Novice